-The passive voice is useful to switch the focus from who is doing something to what is being done which makes it especially useful in business settings when the focus is placed on a product or process.
+The passive voice is used to switch the focus from who is doing something to what is being done which makes it especially useful in business when the focus is placed on a product or process.
 Students practice forming passive voice sentences and understand the role of the agent.
 Students will be able to explain a manufacturing process in the passive voice.

 We use CEFR